-Currently, the Assistant Dean of Finance & HR provides support for SEHD faculty and staff whose work is supported through external funds awarded in grant competitions, contracts, and gifts to the SEHD.
-It is through the Assistant Dean that aspiring SEHD grant writers are supported in locating potential grant opportunities, guided through the proposal development and submission, and assisted with the management and oversight of awarded projects.
-Please contact Patricia Ball at any time to discuss your goals around grant or contract development at Patricia.Ball@UCDenver.edu.
+The Assistant Director for Grants and Contracts, Bolormaa Begzsuren, provides support for SEHD faculty and staff whose work is supported through external funds awarded in grant competitions, contracts, and gifts to the SEHD.
+It is through the Assistant Director for Grants and Contracts that aspiring SEHD grant writers are supported in locating potential grant opportunities, guided through the proposal development and submission, and assisted with the management and oversight of awarded projects.
+Please contact Bolormaa Begzsuren at any time to discuss your goals around grant or contract development at Bolormaa.Begzsuren@UCDenver.edu.